MosleyJD65109/Surfs_up/README.md

 ## Summary
 Oevrall the weather in December and June are historically very similar, although December has a wider range of results, with its high being close to June's but its low well below June's.

-Additional queries that could be run include: Precipation difference between June and December to determine is one has more rainy weather, as well as a comaparison by weather station, as we may see higher/lower temperatures and precipitation levels at different locations.
-We would be primarily interested in the weather station closest to our prospective location, which would narrow the results and provide the best data for us to consider.
+Other queries that could prove useful in the evaluation of this business model are precipitation and a comparitive evaluation of each weather stations data.
+The weather station's data closest to the prospective location would provide the most accurate data.
+The difference in precipation in June vs December would as be valuable as well.
+This data will well us if business will be bombing for both seasons or if inclimate weather will turn potential customers away from the beach.